rafay634519/audio_sppech_analyzation/README.md

 Audio Processing: The uploaded file is converted into a format suitable for analysis.

-Speech Recognition: Extracts text from speech (if implemented).

 Analysis & Output: The system performs speech analysis, such as identifying emotions, speaker verification, or transcribing the audio.

 Real-time Feedback: Displays results after processing.